james-larsen/universal-flat-file-loader/README.md

 ## Passwords

-The modules for retrieving secured information are located at **'./src/utils/'**.
+The modules for retrieving secured information are located in the nexus-utilities package.
 The desired method should be specified in the app_config.ini file.
-All methods accept two strings of 'account_name' and 'password_key' and return a string of 'secret_value'.
-If you wish to use a different method of storing and retrieving database passwords, You can use the "password_custom.py" file.
+All methods accept two required strings of 'password_method' and 'password_key' and a number of optional arguments, and return a string of 'secret_value'.
+See the documentation for nexus-utilities at [https://github.com/james-larsen/nexus-utilities](https://github.com/james-larsen/nexus-utilities) for more details

-If you require more significant changes to how the password is retrieved (Eg. need to pass a different number of parameters), it is called by the **'./src/utils/build_engine.py'** module.

 If you do decide to use the keyring library, you will need to add an entry using the "user_name" and "secret_key" from the connections_config.ini file:

 ```python
 keyring.set_password("user_name", "secret_key", "myPassword")
 ```

-Alternatively, if you wish to use a single-argument method, such as AWS Secrets Manager, you can create your Secret IDs in the form of "{account_name}_{password_key}".

-The following options have been included:

-* Python keyring library (password_keyring.py)
-* AWS Secrets Manager (password_aws.py)
-* AWS Systems Manager Parameter Store (password_ssm.py)
-* Custom method (password_custom.py)

-**Note: The ssm password module current uses keyring to retrieve the SMS Access Key and Secret Key.
-A future enhancement will implement a more consistent and customizable means of doing this, but for now you may need to implement your preferred method of securing and retrieving this kind of information**

 ## App Configuration